stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/editablerange/get_editorgroup/_index.md

 ---
+title: Aspose::Words::EditableRange::get_EditorGroup method
-title: get_EditorGroup
+linktitle: get_EditorGroup
 second_title: Aspose.Words for C++ API Reference
-description: Returns or sets an alias (or editing group) which shall be used to determine if the current user shall be allowed to edit this editable range.
+description: Aspose::Words::EditableRange::get_EditorGroup method.
+Returns or sets an alias (or editing group) which shall be used to determine if the current user shall be allowed to edit this editable range in C++.
 type: docs
 weight: 27
 url: /cpp/aspose.words/editablerange/get_editorgroup/